Monad: Sequencing Dependent Computations

 record Account(int userId, String accountId) {}

-public Kind<Optional.Witness, User> findUser(int id) { /* ... */ }
+public Kind<OptionalKind.Witness, User> findUser(int id) { /* ... */ }

-public Kind<Optional.Witness, Account> findAccount(User user) { /* ... */ }
+public Kind<OptionalKind.Witness, Account> findAccount(User user) { /* ... */ }

-public Kind<Optional.Witness, Double> getBalance(Account account) { /* ... */ }
+public Kind<OptionalKind.Witness, Double> getBalance(Account account) { /* ... */ }

-Monad<Optional.Witness> monad = OptionalMonad.INSTANCE;
+Monad<OptionalKind.Witness> monad = Instances.monadError(optional());

-Kind<Optional.Witness, Double> balance = monad.flatMap(user ->
+Kind<OptionalKind.Witness, Double> balance =

 monad.flatMap(account ->